felipenlunkes/felipenlunkes/README.md

 [Here](PROJECTS.md) you have access to a list of all my projects.

-### 📍 My active projects
+### 📍 My top 3 current personal projects

-I am currently working on these personal projects:
+These are 3 of the personal projects I'm currently working on:

 #### 1️⃣ Hexagonix Operating System (Hexagonix OS)